Have a question that isn't listed above?

 - Reduce breakage

-Clear plastic layer that is sandwiched between Soda-Lime Glass and Gorilla Glass.
+Clear plastic layer that is sandwiched between Soda-Lime Glass and Hyper-Tough Glass.
 The glass and the PVB are sealed by a series of pressure rollers and then heated.
 This combination of pressure and heat chemically and mechanically bonds the PVB to the glass.

 - Improves Acoustic Properties